Tissy/ATAK-geobot/README.md

 ## BOT commands
 BOT commands are ...
 TBC
-Presently just type anything and it goes to W3W
+Presently just type anything and the location in your geochat message will be extracted and forwarded, anon, to W3W.
+The W3W response will be sent back to you via geochat.